 Without further ado, here are the things you need to have on your next road trip:

-Depending on where you’re planning to go, you will most likely need to protect yourself from the harsh sun.
+Depending on where you’re planning to go, you will most likely need to protect yourself from the harsh sun, you may also need to alter your checklist for summer.
 Start with quality sunscreen with SPF 30 at the very least.
 Don’t forget to take the whole bottle with you, since you need to keep reapplying every few hours.

 Choose clothing that can cover more of your skin, such as long-sleeved or high-neckline shirts.
 Make sure the back of your neck is protected, along with your arms, hands, and legs.
 Invest in sun sleeves, sunglasses, and gloves with built-in sun protection.